-The intent of this award is to recognize outstanding contributions of Air Force flight surgeons to the flying organization.
-The nominee should have demonstrated an outstanding concern for flying personnel as indicated by unusual rapport with flyers and by exceptionally effective support of a flying organization.
-The nominee should have a documented record of outstanding achievement in the aeromedical support of flyers.
-Recognition and control of aeromedical hazards faced by flyers, improvement of medical service to flyers, or an investigative project promising improvement in the health or safety of a group of flyers would warrant consideration.
+The intent of this award is to recognize outstanding contributions of Department of the Air Force flight surgeons to the aerospace organization.
+The nominee should have demonstrated an outstanding concern for aerospace personnel as indicated by unusual rapport with the aerospace community and by exceptionally effective support of an aerospace organization.
+The nominee should have a documented record of outstanding achievement in the aeromedical support of the aerospace community.
+Recognition and control of aeromedical hazards faced by operators, improvement of medical service to aerospace personnel, or an investigative project promising improvement in the health or safety of a group of aerospace personnel would warrant consideration.

-There are no restrictions as to rank, age or membership in the Society.
+There are no restrictions as to rank, age, or membership in the Society.
 Nominees must be Regular, Reserve, or Guard flight surgeons.
-Nominees should be flight surgeons actively engaged in support of the flying and special operations missions.
+Nominees should be flight surgeons actively engaged in support of the flying, space, and special operations missions.

 Any member of the Society can nominate an individual.
 The Chairman of the Awards Committee of the Society will prepare and send a letter to the command surgeon of each major command (MAJCOM), including the United States Air Force Academy, the Air National Guard, and the Air Force Reserves.
 Each MAJCOM surgeon's office may select and present one nominee for consideration to the Awards Committee.
 The nomination will consist of a completed form which includes a one-page narrative summary outlining the nominee's qualifications for the award and accomplishments.
-The nomination package may be supported by two letters of recommendation, each not longer than one page in length.
+The nomination package may be supported by two letters of recommendation, each no longer than one page in length.
 These recommendations must include an endorsement from the nominee's medical group commander and one from the flying squadron commander.
 Nomination packages must be received electronically by the Chairman of the Awards Committee.

 The Chairman of the Awards Committee will prepare a ballot on which will appear the names of the selected nominees.
 The ballot, as well as a copy of the nominees' nomination narratives and accompanying recommendations, will be provided to each voting member on the Society's Awards Committee Review Panel.